-I spent my formative years in a high-pressure evangelical setting, one where the worst thing you could be was gay.
+I spent my formative years in a very right-wing, evangelical setting, one where the worst thing you could be was gay.
 I dissociated from a very important part of myself.
-I wasn’t able to be fully me.
-As I entered my late teenage years, I started to realize that I was gay.
-It terrified me for years.
+I wasn’t able to fully be me.
+As I entered my late teenage years, I started to realize that I was gay and it terrified me.

 Someone would find out, I was sure of it.
-I would casually mention a cute guy and my secret would be out.
+I could casually mention a cute guy and my secret would be out.

 But no, I kept this secret strapped tightly to my chest for years.
 No one knew.
 I’m a terrible secret keeper, but my entire social survival hinged on this.